Ivkoto/AbriMail/AbriMail.Transport/README.md

 - `FETCH BODY[]` - Retrieve the full raw message (headers + body)
 - `LOGOUT` - Close the connection

+## IMAP Summary:

+In summary, AbriMail.Transport’s IMAP implementation log in to the server, select INBOX, fetch either headers or full messages, and logout.
+It adheres to IMAP text protocol but only implements the commands needed for a basic read-only inbox view.
+This minimal set (LOGIN, SELECT, FETCH, LOGOUT) is sufficient to retrieve messages from a mailbox.
+Advanced features like searching or marking messages read are omitted in the version 1.0.0.

 ## Usage Example

 ```csharp